New Books for 2002

 - Discusses methods to improve the use and effectiveness of QFD

-- Illustrates the Qualitometro method for designing and measuring quality in the service sector
+- Illustrates the Qualitometro method for designing and measuring quality

 - Includes an application of QFD to industrial training courses